Juvenile Facility Status Due to COVID-19

 In response to Governor’s Executive Order No. 25-20, and in consultation with the California Department of Public Health, it is recommended that adult local detention facilities suspend in-person visitation (except legal visits).
-This guidance was sent March 12, 2020 to adult local facilities http://www.bscc.ca.gov/news/covid-19-and-bscc-reporting-requirements/
+This guidance was sent March 12, 2020 to adult local facilities.
+COVID-19 and BSCC Reporting Requirements

 It is also recommended that juvenile detention facilities consider other alternative placements, working in coordination with other public health and safety officials and the juvenile court.
 A suspension of in-person visitation may be warranted for individual facilities and especially in cases where social distancing of six feet per person cannot be maintained.
-This guidance was sent to juvenile facilities in a memo March 13, 2020 http://www.bscc.ca.gov/news/covid-19-and-bscc-juvenile-visitation-guidance/.
+This guidance was sent to juvenile facilities in a memo March 13, 2020.
+COVID-19 and BSCC Juvenile Visitation Guidance.

 Facilities are reporting status to the BSCC daily.
 Suspension of the Title 15 regulations governing visitation triggers a two-week window for the BSCC Board Chair to respond.
 The Chair evaluates the circumstances of each request to determine whether a suspension of regulations is warranted.
 With respect to suspensions due to COVID-19, the State’s Department of Public Health has recommended the suspension of in-person visitation for state and local detention facilities and the Chair will be approving requests to suspend Title 15 regulations regarding visitation with that guidance in mind.

-Click the link below to see current facility status of emergency suspensions of standards due to COVID-19.
+To see current facility status of emergency suspensions of standards due to COVID-19 go to Juvenile Suspension of Standards.
 Facility status is updated in real time.

-Click the links below to see daily updates prior to April 2, 2020.
+Use the links below to see updates prior to April 2, 2020.